Niagara Falls Air Reserve Station

 Niagara Falls Air Reserve Station (Niagara Falls Air Force Base c.
-1955-1971) is an Air Force Reserve Command military installation operationally-gained by the Air Mobility Command.
+1955-1971) is an Air Force Reserve Command military installation operationally gained by Air Mobility Command.
 It is located adjacent to Niagara Falls International Airport, New York, 4.7 mi east-northeast of Niagara Falls, New York.
 The station is the last "federal" USAF installation in the state, the other remaining USAF installations falling under the Air National Guard).

 The host unit for the base is the 914th Air Refueling Wing of the Air Force Reserve Command which operates the KC-135 Stratotanker.
 The 107th Attack Wing of the New York Air National Guard is also stationed at the base.

 A Military Entrance Processing Station (MEPS) for all five branches of the U.S. is also located at the station.
 Both the 914 ARW and 107 ATW number in excess of 3,000 military personnel.

 History

 The Army's Air Service had begun operations in western New York by 1917 when a school for photofinishers opened in Rochester.
 Niagara Falls Airport opened at Niagara Falls, New York, in 1928 as a city-owned municipal airport with four crushed-stone runways.
 Bell Aircraft Corporation completed a manufacturing plant in Wheatfield adjacent to the airport for World War II military pursuit planes in 1941 and the 3522d Army Air Force Base Unit managed the airport and coordinated use of the airfield.